bylexus/lmp/DevDiary.md

 singals directly: To define signals, the class must inherit from QObject, and that seems to be interferring with QRunnable.

 After outsourcing the singnals (`finished`, e.g.) into its own QObject-based class, it worked as expected.

+See https://www.pymadethis.com/article/multithreading-pyqt-applications-with-qthreadpool/ for a good explanation and example.

 22.10.2018 - Idea collection
 -----------------------------